maheershaik687-star/Course_project_01/README.md

 - Each student record is stored in the form:

-#### 2 Attendance Recording
+#### 2) Attendance Recording

-The system must allow the user to mark attendance for today’s date.
+- The system must allow the user to mark attendance for today’s date.

-It should automatically detect the system date (e.g., 2025-11-24).
+- It should automatically detect the system date (e.g., 2025-11-24).

-For each student, the user must enter either:
+- For each student, the user must enter either:

-P → Present
+- P → Present

-A → Absent
+- A → Absent

-#### 3 Viewing Attendance
+#### 3) Viewing Attendance

-The system must allow viewing attendance of any date.
+- The system must allow viewing attendance of any date.

-The user can type today or enter a date manually (YYYY-MM-DD).
+- The user can type today or enter a date manually (YYYY-MM-DD).

-The program must print all roll numbers and their status for that day.
+- The program must print all roll numbers and their status for that day.

-#### 4 Individual Attendance Percentage
+#### 4) Individual Attendance Percentage

-The system must calculate:
+- The system must calculate:

-how many days a student was present,
+- how many days a student was present,

-how many total attendance entries the student has,
+- how many total attendance entries the student has,and the percentage.

-and the percentage.

-#### 5 Menu-Based System
+#### 5) Menu-Based System

-The system must repeatedly ask the user to choose an option until they exit:
+- The system must repeatedly ask the user to choose an option until they exit:

-Add student
+- Add student

-View students
+- View students

-Mark attendance
+- Mark attendance

-View attendance for a date
+- View attendance for a date

-Student attendance percentage
+- Student attendance percentage

-Exit
+- Exit

-#### 6 Error Handling
+#### 6) Error Handling

-Handle invalid input letters except P/A.
+- Handle invalid input letters except P/A.

-Handle missing files (show a message instead of crashing).
+- Handle missing files (show a message instead of crashing).

-Ignore empty lines or corrupted lines inside files.
+- Ignore empty lines or corrupted lines inside files.